Useful numbers and their different services

 The Phase 2 Enhanced 911 service allows the emergency call center operator to accurately locate your device in most situations, in order to improve the assistance offered to Videotron subscribers in distress in Canada.
 When Phase 2 Enhanced 911 is not available, Phase 1 Enhanced 911 or simple 911 service is offered.

-In most of Canadian regions, emergency call centers are equipped to offer Phase 2 Enhanced 911 service.
-If the emergency call center in the area you are calling from is not equipped with advanced location technology, your device may still be located, but with less accuracy.
+Canadian emergency call centers are mostly equipped to offer Phase 2 Enhanced 911 service.
+If it is not the case of the center taking your call, your device may still be located, but with less accuracy.
 The address of the tower that received your call will be provided to the emergency call center.